Before you contact a government agency about your complaint, try to resolve it directly with the business first.

 - Credit Unions that are federally-chartered — National Credit Union Administration and the Consumer Financial Protection Bureau

 - Debt Collectors — Georgia Department of Law, Consumer Protection Unit

 - Identity Theft — Contact your local law enforcement authority

 - Lemon Law Complaints — Department of Law, Consumer Protection Unit

 - Physicians & Physician's Assistants — Georgia Composite Medical Board

 - Psychologists, Registered Nurses & Specialty Health Care Professionals — Georgia Secretary of State

-- Check the Governor's Office of Consumer Protection's A-Z Consumer Topics Guide to learn what agency you should speak with.
+Check the Department of Law, Consumer Protection Unit's A-Z Consumer Topics Guide to learn what agency you should speak with.

-Source: Governor's Office of Consumer Protection.
+Source: Department of Law, Consumer Protection Unit.
 This information was prepared as a public service of the State of Georgia to provide general information, not to advise on any specific legal problem.
 It is not, and cannot be construed to be, legal advice.
 If you have questions regarding any matter contained on this page, please speak with the agency that is the source of the information.